800-450-6118

 Type of procedure and size of the carpal tunnel surgery scar

-The goal of both procedures is to cut the transverse carpal ligament in your wrist joint.
+The goal of both procedures is to cut the transverse carpal ligament inside your wrist joint.
 Doing so lets the wrist bones snap apart.
 This provides more room for the median nerve so it's no longer crushed by the tissues around it.
 That nerve crushing is what causes all of the symptoms of carpal tunnel syndrome.

 Open carpal tunnel release surgery